Raspberry Pi as PXE, TFTP, DHCP and NFS server

 Because of the configuration of the stock kernel from the Raspbian distribution the default Debian nfs-kernel-server will not work.
 So one has to either use a custom kernel or use a NFS daemon that doesn't require a custom kernel.

-I opted for the easy way and choosed to install UNFS.
+I opted for the easy way and choose to install UNFS.
 This is a user-space NFS-server.
 In theory the kernel NFS-server should be faster, but so far I didn't have any performance problems so far.

 This is the partion scheme of the card: